- Single-family home

 - 4 bedrooms; 2 bathrooms

 An affordable 30-year mortgage will be held by Morris Habitat.
 The home will have a minimum 30-year deed restriction that allows modest equity upon resale, but mandates that it be sold at an affordable price to another income-eligible family.
-The prospective homeowners will contribute a minimum of 400 hours of sweat equity.
+The prospective homeowners will contribute 500 hours of sweat equity.

 This vacant lot in the Lake Shawnee section of Jefferson Township is conveniently located minutes off Routes 80 and 15.
 The property sits in a lovely residential neighborhood in this lake community.
 The new homeowners will automatically be members of the Lake Shawnee Club that promotes recreation, enjoyment, good fellowship and community betterment.
 As club members, the homeowners will enjoy access to the lake and clubhouse for an annual dues payment.

 Morris Habitat for Humanity will construct a new colonial-style 4-bedroom single-family home using our prototype building plans.
 Using the same square footage, a home can be built with different layouts to include 2, 3 or 4 bedrooms, depending on the number of people in the homeowner family.
 The house will have a private driveway and a full basement.
 The new home will be handicap-accessible and will be serviced by public water and a new septic system.
 The home will be ENERGY STAR certified for energy efficiency, EPA WaterSense certified for water efficiency and EPA Indoor AirPLUS certified for health protections.

 The property was generously donated in 2016 by the Estate of Helen Garvey.

 Jefferson Township is contributing $50,000 from their affordable housing trust fund toward the construction of the new home.
 The completed home will help offset the municipality’s affordable housing obligation.